Chapter 32 : Fireworks

 We kept up this little tango until we were standing in the middle of the room, face to face, no distractions except for the slowly fading noise around us.
 Dom, Fleur, and Aidan all seemed to smudge together into the background as they chatted inanely on among themselves.
 Right now, it was just the two of us and our dancing words and Potter’s heady, intense gaze.

 It was like we were circling each other, judging the opponent, neither of us willing to make the first move.
 Silence clogged the air between us, heavy and pulsing.

 What had Dom said to do?
 Complement him?

 Well, that I shall do.

-“You look slightly less awful than usual,” I began with cavity-inducing sweetness.
+“Wow, look at you making an effort for once.
+And it paid off — you look just slightly less horrid than usual,” I began with mock, cavity-inducing sweetness.
 Potter’s scowl unfurled into a condescending smirk.

 “Wish I could say the same,” came the nasty reply.